-Why choose Physical Education?
+Why Study Physical Education?

-This course is aimed at broadening learners understanding of the science behind sports performance.
+This fascinating course is aimed at broadening learners understanding of the science behind sports performance.
 It looks at Physical Education from both a theoretical and practical perspective and there is a strong focus on the academic aspects of the course.

 - Applied Anatomy and Physiology

 Additionally, practical performance in a sporting activity is an essential requirement.
 The practical assessment contains performance within a competitive environment and a verbal evaluation and analysis of performance.

 Why Study Physical Education at Worcester Sixth Form College?